shamrock

 • Indispensable book aid

-Waterford County Archives has published a very useful booklet 'Sources for Family History in County Waterford' which is indispensable for Irish genealogy researchers with ancestors from this part of Ireland.
+Waterford County Archives has published a very useful booklet 'Sources for Family History in County Waterford' which is indispensable for people starting out on their Irish genealogy research with ancestors from this part of Ireland.

-There's no need to obtain a hard copy.
-It can be downloaded as an e-book, free of charge, here.
+There's no need to obtain a hard copy now that the complete book can be downloaded in pdf format here.

 | Home Page | Disclaimer | Contact |Sitemap|Privacy Policy|